 - headaches 3

-Rathke’s pouch forms during the 4th week of embryologic development as a rostral outpouching from the roof of the primitive oral cavity.
+Rathke pouch forms during the 4th week of embryologic development as a rostral outpouching from the roof of the primitive oral cavity.
 The anterior wall of the pouch gives rise to the anterior lobe of the pituitary (pars distalis).
 The posterior wall of the pouch does not proliferate and remains as the intermediate lobe of the pituitary (pars intermedia).
-The lumen of the pouch narrows to form a cleft (Rathke’s cleft) that normally regresses.
-Persistence of this cleft with expansion is believed to be the origin of a Rathke’s cleft cyst.
+The lumen of the pouch narrows to form a cleft (Rathke cleft) that normally regresses.
+Persistence of this cleft with expansion is believed to be the origin of a Rathke cleft cyst.

-Non contrast: it is typically non-calcified and of homogenous low attenuation.
-Uncommonly it may be of mixed iso- and low-attenuation, or contain small curvilinear calcifications in the wall (seen in 10-15% of cases).
+- uncommonly it may be of mixed iso- and low-attenuation, or contain small curvilinear calcifications in the wall (seen in 10-15% of cases)

 The signal characteristics vary according to the cyst composition which may be mucoid or serous.